 - Clostridium botulinum: It is a class of bacteria that needs an oxygen-free environment to multiply and produce toxins that cause botulism.
-Ingesting improperly canned foods, especially low-acid vegetables, such as peas and beets, can cause botulism.
+Ingesting improperly canned foods, especially low-acid vegetables, such as peas and beets and unpasteurized honey, can cause botulism.

 Viruses can also spread through contaminated food and water.
 Once inside the body, viruses invade living cells and multiply.
 Although many viruses can cause food poisoning, a few common ones are:

 - Hepatitis A: Hepatitis A virus (HAV) can spread from the gastrointestinal tract to the liver, causing viral liver disease, which usually resolves on its own.
 It is preventable through the vaccine (7).

 - Norovirus: Also known as “Norwalk” or “Norwalk-like virus,” it is a group of viruses that spreads through contact with infected people and surfaces (8).
 Shellfish from contaminated water and raw ready-to-eat produce can spread the virus.

 - Rotavirus: Rotaviruses are microorganisms that cause vaccine-preventable infections and severe diarrheal diseases.
 Their spread is common among infants (9).
 A vaccine is available to protect against rotavirus diarrhea in infants.

 Parasites are organisms that survive by taking nourishment from other organisms known as hosts.
 Although food poisoning caused by parasites isn’t common, it is possible and could be severe.
 Toxoplasma gondii, giardia, and cryptosporidium are a few common parasites that can affect children; they are more common in children with low immunity like HIV.